MDOC Response and Information on coronavirus (COVID-19)

 - The need for social distancing to help prevent the spread of this virus has included asking organizations to have as many people telecommute as possible, and the MDOC is doing that to the extent we can.
 Employees should have been authorized to telecommute by their supervisor and supervisors who have questions should contact their leadership.
 No employees who have been ordered to telecommute should return to their work site unless authorized to do so by their deputy director or Director Washington.
 Employees who are telecommuting should complete required online training during this time.

 - ALL correctional facility employees continue to report to work.
 Our facilities need to continue operating as close to normal as possible for the safety of those both outside and inside the institution.
 We need to continue to keep those incarcerated engaged and occupied in a productive manner to ensure the stability, safety and security of our facilities.
 Thank you to our correctional facility staff for all they do to keep the citizens of our state safe.

 - Anyone entering facilities will be subject to enhanced screening prior to entering.
 This includes answering screening questions and having their temperatures taken.
 Anyone suspected of having symptoms will not be allowed in the facility.

-- Corrections Transportation Officers will be reassigned to facilities to augment custody staff as determined by Assistant Deputy Directors.
+- Corrections Transportation Officers or other department staff will be reassigned to facilities to augment custody staff as determined by Assistant Deputy Directors.

-- Most construction projects have been placed on hold for 60 days.
+- Most construction projects have been placed on hold.
 Each project will be evaluated on a case-by-case basis.

 - Staff are encouraged to use phone calls, email and teleconferencing in place of in-person meetings when possible.
 Any necessary in-person meetings should be limited as much as possible and the size of the meeting should be reduced to allow for attendees to stay the recommended 6-foot distance apart.